Elogheneekpese/IT_Support_Scripts_Portfolio/README.md

 Markdown documents for printable or shareable step-by-step user help:

 Printer_Troubleshooting_Guide.md: Fixes for common printer problems

-(Note: This guide's detailed content is a placeholder.
-If you've created content for it, you can expand this description.)

 VPN_Connection_Fixes.md: Deep dive into VPN errors and fixes